 Euchre is a trick-taking card game that can be played with four players in two partnerships.
 The goal is to be the first partnership to score at least 10 points.
-Learn the basics and rules of this form of the game.
-It can also be played as Two-Handed Euchre, Three-Handed Euchre, and Railroad Euchre.
+This is only one form of the game; It can also be played as Two-Handed Euchre, Three-Handed Euchre, and Railroad Euchre.

 In North America, a 24-card deck is most common (using nine, 10, jack, queen, king, and ace in all four suits).
 Some players prefer a 32-card deck (adding the seven and eight of each suit).
 British Euchre uses 25 cards (the 24 listed above, plus a joker).
 There are other variations as well.
 These rules are for 24-card Euchre and use North American customs.